You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 Jadenu Sprinkle is a drug marketed by Novartis and is included in one NDA.

 The generic ingredient in JADENU SPRINKLE is deferasirox.
 There are twenty drug master file entries for this compound.
-Twenty-one suppliers are listed for this compound.
+Twenty-two suppliers are listed for this compound.
 Additional details are available on the deferasirox profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Jadenu Sprinkle